DS-100/sp22/syllabus.md

 - the autograder fails to execute and the student does not notify the course staff _before the assignment deadline_
 - a student fails to save their notebook before exporting and uploads an old version to the autograder
 - a situation arises in which the course staff cannot ensure that the student's work was done before the assignment deadline
-- a students submits without following the steps outlined in [INSERT PIAZZA POST HERE]
+- a students submits without following the steps outlined in [@11](https://piazza.com/class/kpcl6edmxuk3fg?cid=11)

 <br>